FlowCrypt/flowcrypt-ios/appium/README.md

 8. use Visual Studio Code IDE for editting appium tests - be sure to open it using `File` -> `Open Workspace from File` -> `Core/flowcrypt-mobile-core.code-workspace` (don't simply open the project as a folder, because advanced IDE functionality will be missing)

 ## Building app for testing

-Run this in `flowcrypt-ios` folder: `bundle exec fastlane build`.
-This will produce folder `appium/FlowCrypt.app` that contains the built app.
+1. Manually compile build from the current code:
+- run `bundle exec fastlane build` in `flowcrypt-ios` folder
+- it will produce `appium/FlowCrypt.app` for testing
+2. Use the latest simulator build:
+- copy `FlowCrypt.app` from `/DerivedData/FlowCrypt-.../Build/Products/Debug-iphonesimulator` (In Xcode open Products folder -> FlowCrypt -> Show in Finder).

 ## Run tests